kush1729/iSCREAM/README.md

 PS: Harder to play than it sounds.

-ABOUT THE CODE:

-Uses pygame module of python extensively and also uses the time module mainly to time the levels.

-Mostly hardcoding has been avoided but as each level has been designed with a 15x15 playing space it is better that none of the constants/values be messed around with.

-All images are either stock images from the net or done in paint.
-Some have a transparent background and some don't, though it is better that all of them should have a transparent background.
-Images should be in the same folder for the program to function properly (throws an error otherwise).
-For the blocks, no images have been used, rather it has been drawn using pygame.draw.rect() function.

-About The Levels:
-Each new level should be of increasing difficulty.
-If it doesn't feel so then the names of the classes can be changed to swap the levels without throwing an error.
-There is a particular format to creating a new class for a new level, which is given as a multiline comment in the code itself.
-Creating a new level does not take much time (half hour max) unless a new type of monster or fruit is being created.

-For creating a new monster a new class for the monster has to be created.
-Like creation of new levels, there is again a particular format to doing this.

 TO DOs:

  CREATE MORE LEVELS.
 Current goal is to create at least 15 levels.
 This is the topmost priority, and there is actually nothing much else to do.